apache/openwhisk-package-alarms/README.md

   - If it's true, the Trigger will fire at the top of the hour/minute (\**:**:00).
   - Otherwise, the Trigger will fire after the specific seconds (\**:**:00-59).
+  - If you do not set this value, it is set to the default chosen by the operator.
+  - Optionally, string values, `"true"` and `"false"` are also recognized as boolean values.

 The delay is determined by the hash value of the Trigger's name, so it keeps the same interval before and after the (re)deployment.